KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 ## MDE

 When it comes to Microsoft Defender for Endpoint (MDE) itself, SENSE is the internal name used to refer to the behavioral sensor that powers MDE.
 The Windows Events created for SENSE can be found under the path **Applications and Services Logs > Microsoft > Windows > SENSE > Operational**.
-Information about the events created can be found in Microsoft's documentation [Review events and errors using Event Viewer](https://learn.microsoft.com/en-us/defender-endpoint/event-error-codes
+Information about the events created can be found in Microsoft's documentation: [Review events and errors using Event Viewer](https://learn.microsoft.com/en-us/defender-endpoint/event-error-codes
 ).
 The events created are only useful for troubleshooting purposes related to the SENSE service not operating as expected, but they are not related to any blocking activities.
 Therefore, they will not be documented in this post.

 ## General XML for all detections

-add all block event IDs in one query, and try to put an easy filter for date and time range and maybe see if you can put a name filter to search for specific applications.

-no defender changes logging, no tamper protection
+Because sometimes there is no certainty as to which Defender feature may have blocked something, or the need may be to prove that Defender did not actually block anything, the following XPath query filters for any block event done by any Defender feature:

 ```xml
 <QueryList>